worthlane/password_hacking/README.md

 &FAILURE_PROMPT = 0300h
 ```

 Obviously, we can find these addresses in the code.
-I saw them in the procedure with 000B start addres (mentioned before)
+I saw them in the procedure with 000B start address (mentioned before)

 ![](https://github.com/worthlane/password_hacking/blob/main/img/adrss.jpg)